awslabs/aws-devops-essential/README.md

 ### Stage 2: Clone the Repo

 In this step, you will connect to the source repository created in the previous step.
-To do this, you select a directory on your local machine that represents the local repo.
-You use Git to clone and initialize a copy of your empty AWS CodeCommit repository inside of that directory.
+Here, you use Git to clone and initialize a copy of your empty AWS CodeCommit repository.
 Then you specify the user name and email address used to annotate your commits.

-1. Go to Cloud9 IDE terminal prompt
+1. From CodeCommit Console, you can get the **https clone url** link for your repo.
-2. In the region selector, choose the region where the repository was created.
-Repositories are specific to an AWS region.
+2. Go to Cloud9 IDE terminal prompt
 3. Run git clone to pull down a copy of the repository into the local repo:

 ```cmd